Trahiega/the-dukes-game1/docs/Session Notes/Session-7.md

 - Halward has been assembling a prophecy.
 	- Offers to show us his notes
+- What is the champion of the moon?

+- Why is Lady Aliyah looking into the crimson grin
+- Was lady aliyah concerned about someone in Winterfield?
+WHy did she ask if anyone was sent here to find someone?

 - the orc in the cage